The Jerk: Critical response

 On review aggregator Rotten Tomatoes, the film has an approval rating of 82% based on 44 reviews, with an average rating of 6.9/10.
 The site's critical consensus reads: "Crude, crass, and oh so quotable, The Jerk is nothing short of an all-out comedic showcase for Steve Martin."
 On Metacritic, the film received a score of 61 based on 14 reviews, indicating "generally favorable reviews".

 Janet Maslin of The New York Times wrote that The Jerk "is by turns funny, vulgar and backhandedly clever, never more so than when it aspires to absolute stupidity.
 And Mr. Martin, who began his career with an arrow stuck through his head, has since developed a real genius for playing dumb ...
 Even when it's crude—which is quite a lot of the time—it's not mean-spirited ...
 Mr. Martin and his co-star, Bernadette Peters, work very sweetly together, even when they sing a duet of 'Tonight You Belong to Me,' carrying sweetness to what could easily have become an intolerable extreme."

-BBC film review rated the movie two out of five stars and described the film as an "early watered-down version of the crude comedy the Farrelly Brothers would later take to new extremes" and made references to it having similar themes to the early 1980s parody film Airplane!
-Roger Ebert of The Chicago Sun-Times also gave the film a mixed review, stating The Jerk was "all gags and very little comedy" and built of "gag situations [which] are milked for one-time laughs.
+Roger Ebert of The Chicago Sun-Times gave the film a mixed review, stating The Jerk was "all gags and very little comedy" and built of "gag situations [which] are milked for one-time laughs.
 They don't grow out of his character, or contribute to it."
+In a retrospective review published in 2000, the BBC rated the movie two out of five stars and described the film as an "early watered-down version of the crude comedy the Farrelly Brothers would later take to new extremes" and made references to it having similar themes to the early 1980s parody film Airplane!
 VideoHound's Golden Movie Retriever reviewed the film for its book and rated the movie as being two and a half stars.
 The author of the review referred to Steve Martin's silly, exaggerated acting as complementary to the early comedian Jerry Lewis.